peterstansfeld/palavo/README.md

 # palavo

-### PIO-Assisted Logic Analyser with VGA Output.
+### PIO-Assisted Logic Analyser with VGA Output*

-Calling Palavo a logic analyser is a bit of a stretch, as it does precious little anlysis, but it does capture the state of its Raspberry Pi RP235x microcontoller's GPIO pins and displays them on a VGA monitor.
-It allows the user, via a simple user interface, to specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use as the trigger pin to start the capturing, and what type of trigger that should be.
+Palavo uses the PIO (Programmable Input Output) feature of the Raspberry Pi RP235x microcontroller to capture the state of its GPIO pins over time.
+It then displays those captured states on a VGA monitor.
+Calling Palavo a logic analyser is a bit of a stretch, as it does very little analysis, but it does allow the user, via a simple interface, to analyse the logic themselves.
+It also allows the user to specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use as the trigger pin to start the capturing, and what type of trigger that should be.
 The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter, and/or an [Argon IR Remote](https://argon40.com/products/argon-remote).

-PIO is Raspberry Pi's amazing Programmable Input Output feature found on their RP2xxx microcontrollers.
-The *Assisted* in *PIO-Assisted* doesn't really do PIO justice as without it Palavo would not be possible.
+This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).
+I created Palavo to help me *view* the inputs and outputs of various PIO programs I was working on, including the VGA driver.

 The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC (combined sync) instead of HSYNC (horizontal sync) and VSYNC (vertical sync) to save a GPIO pin.
 Not all VGA monitors support CSYNC, but many do.
 More details about CSYNC can be found on this [HDRetrovision blog post](https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage).

-This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).
+\*The *Assisted* in *PIO-Assisted* doesn't really do PIO justice, as without it Palavo would not be possible.

 ## How to build Palavo

 There are a number of configurations for Palavo, which can use either the A variant (32 GPIOs) or the B variant (48 GPIOs) of the RP235x, or even both.
-Configurations are defined with the variable `PALAVO_CONFIG` in the `cmake` command line when creating a build directory.
+Configurations are defined with the `PALAVO_CONFIG` variable in the `cmake` command line when creating a build directory.

 ## Configuration 0